AppliedLogicSystems/ALSProlog/docs/docs/guide/20-ALS-Prolog---TclTk-Interface.md

 tcl_new/1 creates a new Tcl interpreter.
 If the Interpreter argument is an uninstantiated (Prolog) variable, then a unique name is generated for the interpreter.
 If Interpreter is a atom, the new Tcl interpreter is given that name.

-tk_new/1 functions in the same manner as tcl_new/1, except that the newlycreated Tcl interpreter is initialized with theTk package.
+tk_new/1 functions in the same manner as tcl_new/1, except that the newly created Tcl interpreter is initialized with theTk package.

 Examples
 ```